jcajkovic/jcajkovic.github.io/content/posts/work-in-jira.md

 ---
-title: "Kanban and how I like to organize in Jira"
+title: "Kanban and how I like to organize work in Jira"
 date: 2023-10-01T11:30:03+00:00
 # weight: 1
 # aliases: ["/first"]